zvxr-tech/attribfuscation/README.md

-# Title

-Attribfuscation: A New Class of Challenge-Response Authentication Systems
+# Attribfuscation: A New Class of Challenge-Response Authentication Systems

-# Author

 Mike Clark (c) 2017